Gitavan/Gitavan/README.md

 Here are some of the projects I've worked on:

 - [Sun's Wobble](https://github.com/Gitavan/Sun-Wobble-Due-To-Neptune-And-Jupiter): The Sun's movements affected by the gravitational forces of Jupiter and Saturn - Python
-- [Project 2 Name](link-to-project-2): Brief description of project 2.
+- [Monte Carlo](https://github.com/Gitavan/2-D-Monte-Carlo-simulation-of-a-magnetic-material): Brief description of project 2.
 - [Project 3 Name](link-to-project-3): Brief description of project 3.

 ## Skills